bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/09_CLI/02_Usage.rst

 As explained in the :ref:`Sections/04_Ecosystem/05_Workflow_Provenance:|:spy:| Workflow Provenance` Section, COMPSs is able to generate the workflow provenance of an application execution as metadata stored using the RO-Crate specification.
-The PyCOMPSs CLI includes the option ``pycompss inspect`` to read an existing COMPSs generated RO-Crate and print its content by the screen.
+The PyCOMPSs CLI includes the option ``pycompss inspect`` to read an existing WMS's generated RO-Crate and print its content by the screen in a friendly way.
 The RO-Crate passed as a parameter can be either a subdirectory or a zip file with all the crate content, and which has the ``ro-crate-metadata.json`` file in its root.